 Ground and water source heat pumps

-Usually, unless you live in a listed property or conservation area, ground and water source heat pumps are considered permitted development.
+Usually, unless you live in a listed property or conservation area, ground and water source heat pumps are considered a permitted development.
 You shouldn’t need an application for planning permission.
-It is still worth checking with your local authority however.
+It is still worth checking with your local authority before starting installation, however.